pearcej/pearcej.github.io/csc426/index.md

 ## Day 1: Wednesday, August 21, 2019
   - Welcome
   - Discussion of course: content, texts, tools, syllabus, flow, etc
+  - Brainstorming of skills and characteristics of good open source software developers
   - Before next class:
     - Read [GitHub vs Resume: Why Bother With a Resume in the Age of GitHub?](https://blog.kickresume.com/2017/09/11/github-vs-resume/)
     - [Set-up a blog for this course](blog.md)
+    - Make first blog post based on (Prompt 1)(blog1.md) AND copy post into Moodle
+    - Install (Git)[https://git-scm.com/download/] and get a (GitHub)[https://github.com/] account if you don't already have them.
+We will work with this next time.